(This article may or may not contain affiliate links. What does that mean?)

 Over 11 years of marriage, we’ve had our battles, our breakdowns, and have grown to understand each other in ways I never thought possible.
 We’ve worked hard to be creative and make our relationship a priority.
 We started traditions that include Secret Dates (when we have the energy) and have grown strong as a couple rooted in our individual passions.

 In the spirit of our Secret Dates, we also plan Secret Anniversaries, where we take turns putting together a romantic trip and don’t tell the other until we set off.
-Last year, for our 10 year anniversary trip (no pressure there), I bought a voucher from our school fundraiser to Barbados.
+Last year, for our 10-year anniversary trip (no pressure there), I bought a voucher from our school fundraiser to Barbados.
+(Our friends sent us free anniversary cards!
+So that was nice)

 This year it was his turn and he planned a romantic anniversary weekend getaway to Lake Nacimiento.